bluecurrent/HomeAssistantAPI/docs/source/documentation/integration-documentation.md

 - Tries to start the loop for listening to the API.
 - If an error happens, a warning is logged and the reconnect method is called after 1 second.
-- If the error was `request limit reached`, the reconnect method is called after the next limit reset.

 ```{note}
 The reason for the one second delay is that the connection closes quite frequently so with this it 'immediately' reconnects.